-The results for the final 5 holes have been received.
+The results for the first 5 holes have been received with a further 5 holes in the West of the pit still to come.
 Significant mineralisation was encountered in the zone west of the pit ("West Dyke Area"), where the King-Veins have been intersected continuing westwards.
 These veins remain open in strike to the west and to depth.
-The most prospective zone continues the strike extent of the orebody where at regular intervals the structural preparation has widened the zones.